Despite the praise they constantly get, MacBooks are no different from other computer brands in that they have specific issues.

 Knowing about the most common Mac problems and how to deal with them will give you an advantage, so you do not have to rely on professional support as much.
 Of course, if an issue becomes too difficult to manage on your own, it becomes inevitable that you will need to get in touch with a computer service store.

-On the other hand, proper computer maintenance prolongs its good performance, so keep that in mind as well.
+On the other hand, proper computer maintenance prolongs its good performance, so keep that in mind.

-Now, for the actual problems and solutions to them, there are quite a few to cover, so let’s get to them.
+Now, there are quite a few to cover the problems and solutions, so let’s get to them.

 Not Enough Disk Storage

 Starting with storage problems sounds about right, considering how MacBooks are not that great when it comes to overall storage.